-Our high school campus has about 80 students with class sizes averaging 12.
+Our high school campus has about 80 students.

-Our elementary school campus has about 100 students with class sizes averaging 11.
+Our elementary school campus has about 100 students.

-We are committed to keeping our communities small so we can spend more time making sure every student feels cared for and supported.
+Our small learning communities ensure we can spend more time making sure every student feels cared for and supported.

 “Our schools conform to the social, emotional and academic needs of the students.
 We do not expect our students to conform to predetermined structures of school.”